Introduction

 Image Creator (structure)

-This property can be used to indicate the creator or creators of the image by name and identifier.
+This field can be used to indicate the creator or creators of the image by name and identifier.

 Creator’s Job Title